Using the Batch Interface to the HEASARC Databases

 % browse_extract.pl table=rospublic position=3c273 name_resolver=ned

-should print to standard output a table like the following:
+should print to standard output something like the following:

 seq_id |instrument|exposure|ra(2000) |dec(2000) |name |public_date(ISO)|